AppGameKit for Python

 Welcome to the world of game development using AppGameKit for Python!

 AppGameKit for Python consists of a PYD file that allows Python 3 scripts to use AppGameKit commands and a PYI file to help IDEs, such as PyCharm, understand the command implementation and provide contextual help.
 The PYD is a complete, full-featured implementation of AppGameKit v2017.12.12.
 Since this PYD is free for use, AppGameKit is advertised by being mentioned in the window title bar and by the AppGameKit logo for a few seconds on start-up.

-This is a trial project and we’re giving it 12 months to see if it has traction.
+This is a trial project and we’re giving it 12 months (ending March 9, 2019) to see if it has traction.
 If it's liked and useful, we’ll issue a version that includes a way to compile an EXE to run scripts without the AppGameKit logo.

 If you find this project useful, please buy AppGameKit (if you haven't already).
 You can also save 50% off AppGameKit and any of the bundles by using this promo code during checkout: AGKPYTHONDEAL50.
 Feel free to let The Game Creators know that you're liking AppGameKit for Python. :)

 Under the current trial licence I can’t charge money for this project, but I am allowed to accept donations and they will be greatly appreciated.